Resting Meat

 - Use the resting time productively — make a sauce, dress a salad, set the table

-- For holiday roasts (turkey, prime rib), the 30-45 minute rest is not wasted time — it is the best time to make gravy and finish sides
+- For holiday roasts (turkey, prime rib), the 30-45 minute rest isn't wasted time — it's the best window to make gravy and finish sides

 - An instant-read thermometer is essential for verifying that meat reaches the right temperature during the rest through carryover